bokeh/bokeh/docs/bokeh/source/docs/user_guide.rst

     Learn how to customize the appearance of your plots.

 :ref:`ug_topics`
-    Learn about Bokeh's more specialized functionalities.
+    Learn how to apply Bokeh's capabilities to specialized data and use-cases.

 :ref:`ug_interaction`
     Learn how to make your plots more interactive and with features such as